 Anthology of Winning Sonnets

-The anthology of winning sonnets from the first five years of the GRSF/Maria W. Faust Sonnet Contest is now in stock.
-Each of the 35 poets represented will receive two complimentary copies of the book, This Melody Weaves In And Out.
-Unfortunately, we lack current mailing addresses for the following winning poets:
+The anthology of winning sonnets from the first five years of the GRSF/Maria W. Faust Sonnet Contest, This Melody Weaves In And Out is still available.

-We very much want to get their copies to them, as well as invite their participation in this year’s contest.
-Additional copies of the book are available through the GRSF merchandise booth and at select locations in Winona for $10 each.
-If you have information about any of the poets above or would like to learn more about the anthology, please contact:
+Copies of the book are available through the GRSF merchandise booth and at select locations in Winona for $10 each.
+If you would like to learn more about the anthology, please contact:

 36545 Old Homer Road